 Covalon's future success and competitive position depends, in part, on its ability to obtain and maintain certain proprietary intellectual property rights used in its principal products.
 Any such success may be achieved in part by prosecuting claims against others who Covalon believes are infringing its rights, and by defending claims of intellectual property infringement brought by its competitors and others.
 Covalon's involvement in intellectual property litigation could result in significant expenses adversely affecting the development of product candidates, sales of the challenged products, or sales of intellectual property.
 The litigation would also divert the efforts of Covalon's technical and management personnel whether or not such litigation is resolved in Covalon's favour.
-Some of Covalon can because they have substantially greater resources.
+Some of Covalon's competitors may be able to sustain the costs of complex patent litigation more effectively than Covalon can because they have substantially greater resources.
 Uncertainties resulting from the initiation, and continuation, of any litigation could affect Covalon's ability to continue its operations.